-Aux 1 • designed for Bike-to-Bike
+Aux 1 ● designed for Bike-to-Bike

-Rider or passenger's speech automatically transmits the bike to bike radio, thanks to the VOX providing easy and safe hands free use.
-Incoming bike to bike on Aux 1 automatically reduces the audio on Aux 4 to 50% to improve speech clarity.
-When the phone is in use on Aux 3 it disables the bike to bike VOX transmit function so that your phone conversations are not broadcast out to the other bikes, which allows the other bikes to continue with communications while you are on the phone.
-If you bike power your hub you can also bike power recommended bike-to-bike radios, plus take advantage of the optional handlebar remote control, to disable the VOX transmit mode providing privacy for rider-to-passenger communications, and then transmit bike-to-bike messages at any time by either pressing the press-to-talk (PTT) button, or toggle back to the normal VOX transmit mode.
-When the phone is in use and disables the VOX transmit function, the remote control PTT button lets you over-ride this so that you can transmit to other bikes even when on the phone.
+Both rider and passenger's speech automatically transmits the bike-to-bike radio thanks to the I-VOX, Both rider and passenger's speech automatically transmits the bike-to-bike radio thanks to the I-VOX, providing easy and safe hands free use.
+Incoming bike to bike audio on Aux 1 automatically reduces the stereo audio levels on Aux 2 and Aux 4 to 50% to improve speech clarity.
+(Auto reduction can be switched off).
+When the phone is in use on Aux 3 it disables the bike to bike VOX transmit function so that your phone conversations are not broadcast out to the other bikes, which allows the other bikes to continue with bike to bike communications while you are on the phone.
+The system can also bike power some recommended bike-to-bike radios, plus take advantage of the optional handlebar remote control, to disable the VOX transmit mode providing privacy for rider-to-passenger communications, and then transmit bike-to-bike messages at any time by either pressing the press-to-talk (PTT) button, or toggle back to the normal VOX transmit mode.
+When the phone is in use and disables the VOX transmit function, the remote control PTT button lets you over-ride this so that you can transmit to transmit function, the remote control PTT button lets you over-ride this so that you can transmit to other bikes even when on the phone.

-Aux 2 • designed for Stereo GPS
+Aux 2 ● designed for Stereo GPS

-Incoming audio on Aux 2 automatically reduces the stereo music level on Aux 4 to 50% to improve audio clarity.
-Note; you can use some phones via some GPS units, but in most cases you lose the important GPS audio and safety camera warnings while using the phone through a GPS.
-This is why we provide separate GPS stereo connectivity and separate phone connectivity to manage this better for you.
+Incoming audio on Aux 2 automatically reduces the stereo music level on Aux 4 to 50% to improve speech clarity, while automatic gain control compensates for varying noise/speeds and the stereo audio can be faded between the rider and passenger headsets (auto reduction and/or auto gain control can be switched off for improved earplug use).
+You can use some phones via some GPS units, but in most cases you lose the important GPS audio and safety camera warnings while using the phone through a GPS.
+This is why we provide separate GPS and phone connectivity to manage this better for you.

-Aux 3 • designed for Stereo Phone
+ux 3 • designed for Rider's Stereo Phone

-A phone can be connected using the standard lead supplied, or via the optional stereo Bluetooth interfaces.
-Incoming phone audio automatically cuts the stereo music on Aux 4 by 100% and reduces bike-to-bike audio on Aux 1 plus stereo GPS audio on Aux 2 to 50% to improve phone conversation; while at the same time it also disables the bike-to-bike VOX transmit mode to prevent your phone conversation been broadcast to other bikes.
+Incoming audio is amplified only to the rider's headset, but can be switched for both rider and passenger use.
+Incoming audio automatically cuts the stereo music on Aux 4 by 100% and reduces bike-to-bike audio on Aux 1, plus stereo GPS audio on Aux 2 to 50% to improve phone conversation; while at the same time it also disables the bike-to-bike VOX transmit mode to prevent your phone conversation been broadcast to other bikes.
 Some phones may require a hands free adaptor.

-Aux 4 • designed for Stereo Music
+Aux 4 ● designed for Stereo Music